SpaghettiHub/maas/docs/usr/markdown/maas-in-thirty-minutes-5360.md

 <h2>Log into MAAS</h2>

-Now that MAAS is running, you need to log in and finalise the setup for MAAS by configuring the DNS and verifying the installation.
+Now that MAAS is running, you need to log in and finalize the setup for MAAS by configuring the DNS and verifying the installation.

 From a browser on your computer, go to: